-- (including sufficient foam to float roll bar) - D. Boat manufacturers cannot count construction materials when calculating foam flotation requirements.
+- D. Boat manufacturers cannot count construction materials when calculating foam flotation requirements.
 Foam flotation will be added in the properly designated areas in the boat.
-(See Figure AA). - E. The inspection of the boat for proper flotation as specified in OPC Safety Rules may be accomplished by one of the following procedures: - 1) Physical inspection and measurement by the inspector; - 2) A notarized statement signed by the registered owner or driver of the boat that states the boat meets the requirements of OPC Safety Rule 8 (A-D).
+(See Figure AA). - E. The inspection of the boat for proper flotation as specified in OPC Safety Rules may be accomplished by one of the following procedures:

+- 1) Physical inspection and measurement by the inspector; - 2) A notarized statement signed by the registered owner or driver of the boat that states the boat meets the requirements of OPC Safety Rule 8 (A-D).
 This statement must be permanently affixed to the hull and protected from water damage, etc.; - 3) Certification by the boat manufacturer that the boat has been constructed in accordance with OPC Safety Rule 8 (A-D).
-This certification must be a permanently affixed decal, plaque or other device.
+This certification must be a permanently affixed decal, plaque or another device.